Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 boot stuck = depends on the condition, you can use ADB to restore it if you "always allow" it previously

 # Debloat
-this is list of system apps that i leave enabled
+this is list of system apps that i leave enabled (addition of massive debloat)

 ## Personal user